George Lyman Kittredge: Harvard University

 Kittredge joined the faculty at Harvard as an instructor in the autumn of 1888.
 He was soon promoted and in 1896 succeeded Professor Francis James Child as Professor of the Division of Modern Languages, which included languages other than Latin or Greek.
 He and Child had shared the teaching of Harvard's English 2 course of William Shakespeare, which Kittredge took over solely in 1896 following Child's death.
 Because Child had died without quite finishing his work of ballad scholarship, Child's publishers asked Kittredge to see the project through to publication and to supply a short introduction to the five-volume opus.
 Later, Kittredge helped expand ballad and folklore studies to include American folklore, serving in 1904 as president of the American Folklore Society.
 Kittredge also took over Child's graduate course in the English and Scottish popular ballad.

 English 2, a Shakespeare class for which Kittredge became well known at the university, was a lecture course of about 275 Harvard students.
 Other courses and subjects which Kittredge taught or co-taught were English 28, a survey course covering Chaucer, the epic, and the ballad; Historical English Grammar, and Anglo-Saxon, a prerequisite for his course in Beowulf.
 In the German department, Kittredge taught Icelandic, Old Norse, and, for many years, a course in German mythology.
 His graduate courses included Germanic and Celtic Religions, which he co-taught with F. N. Robinson, a Celticist, English Metrical Romances, including Sir Gawain and the Green Knight, Sir Orfeo, and Child's ballad course.

-Kittredge's students included Franklin Delano Roosevelt, John A. Lomax, whose lectures and collection of cowboy ballads Kittredge later supported, and the folklorists Robert Winslow Gordon, James Madison Carpenter, William S. Burroughs and Stith Thompson.
+Kittredge's students included Oscar James Campbell Jr., Franklin Delano Roosevelt, John A. Lomax, whose lectures and collection of cowboy ballads Kittredge later supported, and the folklorists Robert Winslow Gordon, James Madison Carpenter, William S. Burroughs and Stith Thompson.
 Among the most popular of Harvard's teachers throughout his career, Kittredge's students affectionately nicknamed him "Kitty".
 Kittredge was named Gurney Professor of English at Harvard in 1917.
 He retired from teaching in 1936 and continued to work on his edition of Shakespeare until his death in 1941, in Barnstable, Massachusetts.